Programming

 My coding philosophy centers around the art of refactoring.
 I firmly believe that well-structured code is a key element of any successful project.
 I'm constantly seeking ways to make code cleaner, more efficient, and easier to maintain.
 I love to dive into content that explores best practices, and share my insights in my articles.

 This site is an example of my work.
-It's built with the latest version of NextJS (using the new App Router design), React, and MDX, in TypeScript.
+It's built with the latest version of Next.js (using the new App Router design), React, and MDX, in TypeScript.
 The basic setup is available for use by anyone as a template on GitHub.
+If you'd like to see some more detail about the setup process, check out my related article!

 Clean Code

 According to Robert C. Martin (creator of the Agile Manifesto and author of Clean Code), developers spend about 10x as much time reading code as we do writing it.
 This suggests that the more clear the code is, the easier it is to understand.
 And of course, the better we can understand the code, the less time it takes to make requested changes.
-Code that is deeply nested, or full of branching logic paths, requires the programmer to hold more information in their mind at once in order to understand the line they are looking at.
-By using the appropriate abstractions, clear naming, and the tools the language has available to separate concerns, code can be written in a way that minimizes needing to keep a lot of information in mind at once.
+Code that is deeply nested, or full of branching logic paths, requires the programmer to hold more information in their mind at once in order to understand just the line they are looking at.
+By using the appropriate abstractions, clear naming, and the tools the language has available to separate concerns, code can be written in a way that minimizes needing to keep a lot of information in mind at once, freeing up more energy for solving problems effectively.

 Test Driven Development